corneliusweiss/carddav2fb/README.md

 Features:

-* Allows to import CardDAV-based VCard contacts (e.g. from 'owncloud') to a phonebook in a AVM FRITZ!Box
+* Allows to import CardDAV-based VCard contacts (e.g. from 'owncloud' or 'tine20') to a phonebook in a AVM FRITZ!Box
 * CardDAV import includes photo images specified in VCards
 * No modification of FRITZ!Box firmware (aka FRITZ!OS) required
 * Definition of multiple CardDAV accounts and "folders" possible